-- Often we focus on the legal obligations and the negative consequences of not reporting. - More effective if we focus on the real reason reports should be made: Providing support and resources. - Provide Reporting Parties with school-wide assistance through a single individual (TIXC). - Access to the full range of support and resources. - Long-range view: ATIXA has seen countless cases where Reporting Parties do not see the negative effects until months later when they are failing their classes, become ill, miss work, considering self-harm, etc. - Also key to tracking patterns.
+- Often we focus on the legal obligations and the negative consequences of not reporting. - More effective if we focus on the real reason reports should be made: Providing support and resources. - Provide reporting parties with school-wide assistance through a single individual (TIXC). - Access to the full range of support and resources - Long-range view: ATIXA has seen countless cases where reporting parties do not see the negative effects until months later when they are failing their classes, become ill, miss work, suicidal etc. - Also key to tracking patterns.